 You get to walk amidst living history

 Civilization has been going strong in Europe for quite some time now, and the continent has the buildings to prove it.
 The cities are old, REALLY old.
 Some of the buildings you’ll see date back around 2000 years, particularly in places like Rome.
 Take note of the buildings around you, visit the museums and take loads of pictures!
 These cities are living, breathing remnants of times long past filled with fascinating stories just waiting to be heard.
-Whether you choose to ponder the wisdom of Socrates while trekking up the Acropolis, get lost along the cobblestone walkways of
+Whether you choose to ponder the wisdom of Socrates while trekking up the Acropolis, get lost along the cobblestone walkways of Construction on Duomo di Milano (Milan Cathedral) started in 1386!
+One of the many historic and architectural sights in Europe.

 It’s so darn tasty!